 Commerce Secretary Wilbur Ross Downplayed Shutdown Hardships.
-Dems Raged.
+Dems Raged

 The 800,000 government employees have been furloughed or working without pay since Dec.
 22, thanks to a stalemate over President Trump's demand for a $5.7 billion border wall.

-The volume has been increasing from people and agencies that say they've been hurt by the shutdown — the FBI Agents Association says its members are less effective at fighting crime; the Coast Guard says asking its personnel to serve without pay is "unacceptable;" and air traffic controllers say they're worried about basic flight safety.
+The volume has been increasing from people and agencies that say they have been hurt by the shutdown — the FBI Agents Association says its members are less effective at fighting crime; the Coast Guard says asking its personnel to serve without pay is "unacceptable"; and air traffic controllers say they're worried about basic flight safety.

 Ross said on Thursday that workers are certain to receive back pay once Congress restores funding to the agencies for which appropriations have lapsed.
-With that expectation, they could just ask for money from a bank, he said.

-"So the 30 days of pay that some people will be out — there's no real reason why they shouldn't be able to get a loan against it."
+"So the 30 days of pay that some people will be out — there's no real reason why they shouldn't be able to get a loan against it," he said.

 Ross also minimized the broader economic fallout from the shutdown.